top of page

 You don’t need to be the busiest.
 You need to be genuine.

-11. Ask for Help with the Hard Bits
+11. Ask for Help with the Hard Parts

 You became a therapist — not a web designer, SEO expert, or content strategist.
-If the business side of things feels overwhelming, you're not failing; you're just being realistic.
-You're simply wearing too many hats.
+If the business side feels overwhelming, remember: you're not failing; you're just wearing too many hats.

 12. Stay Connected to Your "Why"

 You're not here to convince anyone to come to therapy.
-You're here to be findable — when the right person is ready.
+You are here to be findable when the right person is ready.

 Comments